davisdude/slp2mp4/README.md

                         Mapping of characters to replace in video titles --runtime-combine-mode RUNTIME_COMBINE_MODE
-                        How to combine set videos; None = separate sets --runtime-use-context-json-for-naming, --no-runtime-use-context-json-for-naming
+                        How to combine set videos; None = separate sets --runtime-use-context-json, --no-runtime-use-context-json
-                        Use context.json files (if found) when naming videos
+                        Use context.json files (if found) when naming / sorting videos
 ```

 ### Graphical User Interface